maxxiimo/the-front-end-manifesto/foundation-styles.md

 Preprocessors
 -------------

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
 Sass is the sister of [Haml][], my preprocessor of choice as well as the default preprocessor in Rails 3.X.
-Besides being awesome, as a Rails front end developer you are going to predominantly see Sass being used in projects you work on as a consultant or as a new member to an existing team and project, so if you haven't dove in already, [you should][].
+Besides being awesome, as a Rails front end developer you are going to predominantly see Sass being used in projects you work on as a consultant or as a new member of an existing team and project, so if you haven't dove in already, [you should][].

 The following two articles will give you a great overview on Sass in rails: